Surm4/omdb-comments-api-public/README.md

 # Node & swagger omdb and comments api
 ## How to run
-- clone repo, provide credentials to mysql db in .env file, build with docker
+- clone repo, create mysqldb and import there tables.sql file, provide credentials to mysql db in .env file, build with docker

 OR